LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_file.md

 indicator: both
 ---

-File integrations support the ability of consumers to upload files to your external file share or system.
+File integrations support the ability of consumers to upload files that you require.

 In the dialog, first, you add a [File Upload](conversation-builder-interactions-integrations.html#file-upload-integration-interactions) interaction; it handles upload of the file to LiveEngage.
 Second, you immediately follow the File Upload interaction with an Integration interaction that invokes a *File integration* in particular.
 It's this second interaction that performs the work of taking the file in the LiveEngage environment and uploading it to your external file share or system.